rodrigopimentel/211-fall-2019/ha-02/readme.md

 A number is called a *circular prime* if all rotations of its digits form a prime.
 For example, the number `197` is a circular prime because all possible rotations of its digits: `[197, 971, 719]` are prime numbers.
 Write a program that reads in an integer `0 <= n < 10^6` as input and prints `True` if `n` is a circular prime and `False` otherwise.

 #### 17. `knight_moves`
 Write a program which will read in a sequence of integers.
-The first two values (`x y`) represent the starting location of a knight piece on a chess board (as shown in the figure below).
+The first two values (`x y`) represent the starting location of a knight piece on a chess board, considering the coordinate system displayed in the figure below.
 The succeeding numbers represent consecutive moves for the knight.
-Knight moves are encoded as numbers between `0` and `7` inclusive (see below).
+Knight moves are encoded as numbers between `0` and `7` inclusive, as shown in the figure.

 ![Knight Moves](chess.png)